 How can I buy CBD flowers legally in the UK?

-Until the law is updated to take into account the difference between CBD flowers and high THC cannabis, there is no legal way to buy CBD flowers online or in-store in the UK.
-The only legal way to possess cannabis is by obtaining a prescription.
+Until the law is updated to take into account the difference between high CBD cannabis and high THC cannabis, there is no legal way to buy CBD flowers online or in-store in the UK.
+The only legal way to possess any form of cannabis is by obtaining a prescription.
 Since November 2018, it has been possible for cannabis to be prescribed for medical purposes only.
 It is difficult to obtain a medical cannabis prescription on the NHS, however, there are a number of private cannabis clinics that will issue prescriptions for genuine cases.
 Costs are prohibitive, but as more clinics open the cost for consultations and legally available products comes down.
 If you wish to be able to buy and possess CBD flowers of any form of cannabis in the UK, you will need to do so via a prescription.